cfna/vmware-docs/pages/welcome.md

-# CrossFire West VMWare Setup Instructions
+# CrossFire & VMWare Setup Instructions

 This documentation shows in a "step-by-step guide" like way how to setup a Virtual Machine that's able to run CrossFire by using VMWare.